angelh84/seller-application-form/README.md

 ## CRUD

-*NOTE - Hard refresh removes the state of the app since this information is not being saved or retrieved from an api (would love to have a conversation about what I missed when attempting to setup a Fauna DB).
+<strike>*NOTE - Hard refresh removes the state of the app since this information is not being saved or retrieved from an api (would love to have a conversation about what I missed when attempting to setup a Fauna DB).</strike>

+*NOTE - I am using the portfolio URL as the identifier.

 1. Create: A user can be created with all required fields and will land on the thank you page.

+2. If the user attempts to submit the form with an existing portfolio url, the app will throw a validation error on the portfolio url field.

-2. Read: Once on the thank you page, the logo can be clicked to arrive back on step 1.
+<strike>2.
+Read: Once on the thank you page, the logo can be clicked to arrive back on step 1.
 To populate existing information, update the url by replacing the /new/ part of the url to /{firstName-lastName}/.
-So for me it would be /angel-hernandez/, or whatever first and last name that was used.
+So for me it would be /angel-hernandez/, or whatever first and last name that was used.</strike>

-3. Update: Once you have completed step 2, the form should be populated with the corresponding information and will allow you to update any fields and save the form all over again.
+<strike>3.
+Update: Once you have completed step 2, the form should be populated with the corresponding information and will allow you to update any fields and save the form all over again.</strike>

-*NOTE -- This only happens if there is an existing name in the url that matches with an existing form in the local store.
+<strike>*NOTE -- This only happens if there is an existing name in the url that matches with an existing form in the local store. </strike>

-**NOTE -- If on the /new/ route and the user attempts to create a new user with an existing first and last name, the app will throw a modal on submission that lets the user know that there is an existing entry with the same name.
+<strike>**NOTE -- If on the /new/ route and the user attempts to create a new user with an existing first and last name, the app will throw a modal on submission that lets the user know that there is an existing entry with the same name.</strike>

 ## Conclusion